andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 private async Task<DialogTurnResult> NameConfirmStepAsync(WaterfallStepContext stepContext, CancellationToken cancellationToken)
 {
 *OLD: In the previous project - we simply pulled values from the step context without saving.*
-//WITHOUT SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE'
+// WITHOUT SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE'
 // We can send messages to the user at any point in the WaterfallStep.
-//await stepContext.Context.SendActivityAsync(MessageFactory.Text($"COLOR WATERFALL STEP 3: I like the color {stepContext.Result} too!"), cancellationToken);
+// await stepContext.Context.SendActivityAsync(MessageFactory.Text($"COLOR WATERFALL STEP 3: I like the color {stepContext.Result} too!"), cancellationToken);
-//END-WITHOUT SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE'
+// END-WITHOUT SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE'

 *NEW: In the current project - we still pull values from the context -- but also access the DialogBotConversationStateAndUserStateAccessor.*

-//WITH SAVING STATE WITH ACCESSOR TO 'THEUSERPROFILE' var botState = await (stepContext.Context.TurnState["DialogBotConversationStateAndUserStateAccessor"] as DialogBotConversationStateAndUserStateAccessor).TheUserProfile.GetAsync(stepContext.Context);
+// WITH SAVING STATE WITH ACCESSOR TO 'THEUSERPROFILE' var botState = await (stepContext.Context.TurnState["DialogBotConversationStateAndUserStateAccessor"] as DialogBotConversationStateAndUserStateAccessor).TheUserProfile.GetAsync(stepContext.Context);
 botState.Color = stepContext.Result.ToString();
 await stepContext.Context.SendActivityAsync(MessageFactory.Text($"FOOD WATERFALL STEP 3: I like {botState.Color} {botState.Food} as well! "), cancellationToken);

-//END-WITH SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE' return await stepContext.EndDialogAsync(null, cancellationToken);
+// END-WITH SAVING STATE WITH ACCESSOR TO 'THEUSERSTATE'

+return await stepContext.EndDialogAsync(null, cancellationToken);
 }
 ```